Dror-Bar/react-native-example-project/README.md

 # react-native-example-project
 A basic structure/skeleton of a modern react native app

+To install required libraries, in root run the commands:

+`npm install`

+`npx pod-install` (IOS only)

-To run App, in root run the commands:
+To run the application, in root run the command:

-1. npm install
-2. npx pod-install
+`npx react-native run-android` or

+`npx react-native run-ios`